TypeStrong/ts-loader/README.md

 ### Examples

 We have a number of example setups to accomodate different workflows.
 From "[vanilla](examples/vanilla)" ts-loader, to using ts-loader in combination with [babel](https://babeljs.io/) for transpilation, [happypack](https://github.com/amireh/happypack) or [thread-loader](https://github.com/webpack-contrib/thread-loader) for faster builds and [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for performing type checking in a separate process.
+Not forgetting [Hot Module Replacement](https://webpack.js.org/api/hot-module-replacement/).
 Our examples can be found [here](examples/).

 ### Babel